Claude Opus 4.8 is out with browser agent SoTA, 4x fewer code flaws, and a 3x cheaper Fast mode. Read the guide.

 Authentication Failed

-Symptom: Server loads but API calls fail.
+Symptom: Server loads but API calls fail with "401 Unauthorized" or "Invalid token".

 Fix: Verify environment variables are set correctly: